 Looking for the best flea markets in Rome?
-These are the ones that should be at the top of your list.
+We picked the ones that should be at the top of your list.

 Some come alive on Sunday, others operate on week days.
 All are located in nice spots in the heart of Rome and its surroundings.

-Rool up your sleeves and be ready to dig out your next great find!
+Rool up your sleeves and be ready for an authentic local experience!

 1. PORTA PORTESE